EdgeGallery/installer/ansible_install/README-en.md

 The following guide takes x86 architecture and "all" mode (edge + controller) as the example to introduce how to deploy EG in both single node and multi nodes cases.

-1. [Download EG offline package ("all" mode on x86)](https://edgegallery.obs.cn-east-3.myhuaweicloud.com/releases/v1.1/x86/EdgeGallery-v1.1-all-x86.tar.gz) on a machine that can access Internet, and copy it to Ansible controller node, e.g. `/home`
+1. Download EG offline package "all" mode on x86 on a machine that can access Internet, and copy it to Ansible controller node, e.g. `/home`

     ```
     cd /home
-    tar -xvf EdgeGallery-v1.1-all-x86.tar.gz
+    tar -xvf EdgeGallery-v1.3.0-all-x86.tar.gz
     ```

 2. Set password-less ssh from Ansible controller node to other nodes